Pressley Harvin III: College career

 Harvin became Georgia Tech's starting punter as a true freshman and led all Division I freshmen with 44.1 yards per punt and was named third team All-Atlantic Coast Conference (ACC).
 As a sophomore, Harvin was named second team All-ACC.
 He punted for 3,583 yards on 80 punts for an average of 44.8 yards in his junior season.
 As a senior, Harvin punted 45 times for an average of 48.0 yards, breaking both the school and ACC record, and was named first team All-ACC.
 He was also a unanimous first team All-America selection and won the Ray Guy Award as the nation's top collegiate punter, becoming the first African American player to win the award.

 Professional career

+Pittsburgh Steelers

-Harvin was selected in the seventh round with the 254th overall pick of the 2021 NFL Draft by the Pittsburgh Steelers.
+Harvin was selected in the seventh round with the 254th overall pick of the 2021 NFL draft by the Pittsburgh Steelers.
 On May 15, 2021, Harvin signed his four-year rookie contract with Pittsburgh.
 He was named the team's punter during training camp, beating out incumbent Jordan Berry.
 Harvin made his NFL debut in the Steelers season opener against the Buffalo Bills September 12, 2021, punting five times for 207 yards in a 23–16 win.
+He was named to the PFWA All-Rookie Team.
+He made his first post-season appearance on January 16, 2021 in the AFC Wildcard round against the Kansas City Chiefs.
+He punted seven times for a combined 348 yards, averaging 49.71 yards per punt in the 21-42 loss.

+In the 2022 and 2023 seasons, Harvin struggled with consistency at the punter position.
+He accumulated 43.83 yards per punt, ranking him 32nd in the league across all starting punters for all 32 teams.
+On December 23, 2023, in a game against the Cincinnati Bengals, Harvin punted five times for just 194 yards, averaging 38.8 yards per punt.
+He made his second post-season appearance on January 15, 2024 against the Buffalo Bills.
+He punted four times for 151 yards, averaging 38.4 yards per punt in the 17-31 loss.

+On February 12, 2024, Harvin was released by the Steelers.

+San Francisco 49ers

+On August 9, 2024, Harvin signed a one-year deal with the San Francisco 49ers.
+He was waived on August 26, 2024 prior to the start of the 2024 NFL season.

+Personal life

+In May 2025, Harvin married his wife, Emily.
+Their wedding was officiated by former Steelers teammate Miles Killebrew.